 Studies in oncology settings have not documented specific socio-demographic and disease-related predictive factors for delirium.
 In addition, most studies in cancer patients have explored a range of psychiatric diagnoses rather than addressing factors specific to delirium.
 As a consequence, the number of patients with delirium in these studies has often been insufficient to precisely determine associated risk factors.

-A multifactorial model for hospitalised patients aged 70 years and older has been proposed [5].
+A multifactorial model for hospitalised patients aged ≥ 70 years has been proposed [5].
 The model involves the interaction between ‘baseline vulnerability’ and ‘precipitating factors or insults’.
-Predisposing factors that are specifically demonstrated to be contributory to the baseline vulnerability in older patients include visual impairment, severity of illness, pre-existing cognitive impairment and dehydration (demonstrated by an elevated blood urea nitrogen/creatinine ratio of 18 or greater).
+Predisposing factors that are specifically demonstrated to be contributory to the baseline vulnerability in older patients include visual impairment, severity of illness, pre-existing cognitive impairment and dehydration (demonstrated by an elevated blood urea nitrogen/creatinine ratio of ≥ 18).
 Patients who have high baseline vulnerability may develop delirium with any precipitating factor, whereas those with low baseline vulnerability will be more resistant to the development of delirium, even with noxious insults.
 Accordingly, in less advanced cancer, relatively minor intercurrent illness can result in delirium in older, frail persons [38], whereas more severe acute illness might be necessary to produce delirium in younger individuals.

 In a prospective observational study over a 10-week period, 113 patients (145 hospital admissions) with haematological malignancies or cancer were admitted to an acute oncology unit.
 The majority of patients (57%) had a haematological malignancy, most commonly lymphoma (n=47).
 For patients with cancer, the stage was not reported.
 The five factors associated with the occurrence of delirium on multivariate analysis were found to be: advanced age, cognitive impairment on admission, hypoalbuminaemia, presence of bone metastases (independent of serum calcium level) and the diagnosis of a haematological malignancy [20].
 From a retrospective study of 574 patients with solid malignancies and 1733 admissions to a medical oncology ward, Neefjes et al. recently developed a delirium prediction algorithm [39].
 They identified that patients admitted as an emergency in combination with a metabolic disturbance had a 1 in 3 delirium risk.
 Cancer stage was not recorded, except for the presence of intracranial disease (as primary tumour or metastasis) in 36 (6%) patients.
 Study limitations include a low overall incidence of delirium (3.5 per 100 admissions) and retrospective design.
 Other risk factors have been implicated in other studies, including age, dementia, depression, alcohol abuse, poor functional status, organ dysfunction and abnormal levels of serum sodium, potassium or glucose, among others [40–44].
 Moreover, many medications are implicated as risk factors for delirium, in particular opioids, benzodiazepines, corticosteroids and antipsychotics [45] (Table 1).
 In a study of 140 hospitalised, confused adult cancer patients, 31% had a single determinant factor for their delirium, whereas 69% had multiple factors, with a median of three probable causes [46].
 One-hundred and two patients (73%) were known to have metastatic cancer, with brain or leptomeningeal metastases present in 36 patients (25%).
 Contributory precipitants of delirium included: medications (predominantly opioids) in 64% of patients, electrolyte disturbance in 46% and infections in 46% [46].
 These cited factors may be considered as indirect risk factors in the multifactorial aetiology of cancer-related delirium (Table 1).

 Considering direct tumour effects, cognitive compromise is often one of the most common presentations of brain and leptomeningeal metastases [47].
-Para-neoplastic encephalitis, which can be associated with anti-neuronal antibodies (like anti-Hu and others), is a potential rare cause of delirium [47].
+Para-neoplastic encephalitis, which can be associated with anti-neuronal antibodies (such as anti-Hu and others), is a potential rare cause of delirium [47].
 With respect to direct effects of cancer-specific treatments, varying levels of cognitive impairment have been reported in association with treatment with both chemotherapy and radiotherapy [48–51] (Table 1).